Today, I discovered a little-used feature on Python’s dict type that I

 to the default value being specified in the second argument and return this.

-This is a great way to intialise sub-dictionaries and to avoid KeyError
+This is a great way to intialise sub-dictionaries and to avoid KeyError when

 it is unknown whether a sub-dictionary was already initialised.